The Arras: Office tower

 Groundbreaking took place in February 1964, with hundreds of people witnessing the start of one of the city's few major projects since the Great Depression.
 The Northwestern Bank Building opened October 23, 1965 as the state's tallest building west of Charlotte.
-A newspaper account referred to the "anodized aluminum curtain wall" and called it "unique and aesthetically pleasing", and the building was considered a "construction milestone."
+(Note: According to this source) A newspaper account referred to the "anodized aluminum curtain wall" and called it "unique and aesthetically pleasing", and the building was considered a "construction milestone."
 Built like many skyscrapers of the time, the Northwestern Bank Building resembled the Seagram Building in New York City and IBM Plaza in Chicago, both designed by Ludwig Mies van der Rohe.
 A 2017 Asheville Citizen-Times article said "the opening of such a modern, imposing edifice was a source of pride for many in Asheville."
 On the other hand, an entire block had to be torn down, including the eight-story Langren Hotel built in 1912 and five other buildings.
 Glenn Wilcox Sr.'s Wilcox Travel and World Tours was an original tenant and remained in the building for 51 years.
 The City Club occupied the 16th floor.